Gathering Point for the Overmountain Men

-In July 1776, a faction of the Cherokee nation was attacking European-Americans in the western part of the Carolinas.
+In July 1776, some members of the Cherokee nation attacked European-Americans in the western part of the Carolinas.
 A Cherokee party carrying British rifles ambushed and killed eight Patriot militia on a scouting mission somewhere here in Quaker Meadows.
-Brig.
+Later, Brig.
 Gen. Griffith Rutherford leads militia forces here on the way to attacking Cherokee villages in response to the raids.
 They camp in Quaker Meadows and continue toward Davidson’s Fort (now Old Fort, east of Asheville).
 The Burke County regiment, including McDowell and his brother Joseph, Jr., goes with them.

 Four years later, you are standing in either a farm field or an untilled meadow.
 The McDowell homesite, visited next, is probably behind the far-right end of the modern retail strip.
 In the evening of Saturday, Sept.
 30, 1780, around 480 men arrive up what today is Independence Boulevard (NC 126).
 These are not regular soldiers, but backwoodsmen, farmers, trappers, and others, both volunteers and members of formal militia units.
 Most are on horseback, and some are driving beef cows for food.
 They pour into the meadows and farm fields along both sides of today’s Bost Road and find places to sleep for the night.
 Sometime afterward, a second group of 360 men arrive by the same route.

-These nearly 1,400 Patriot (“Whig”) militia soldiers set up camp.
-The meadow is filled with men and horses only: these volunteers have no wagons, tents, cannon, or camp followers to help.
+These Patriot (“Whig”) militia soldiers set up camp.
+The meadow is filled with men and horses only: these volunteers have no wagons, tents, cannons, or camp followers to help.
 They have supplied their own weapons, gunpowder, and bullets, and are carrying any other supplies they can’t hunt along the way.
 Campfires light up like lightning bugs around you.

 Later that night, another 350 men under Col. Benjamin Cleveland arrive from the other side of the meadows after a four-day march from today’s Elkin, probably near or on the route now marked by Bost Road.
 They are greeted by cheers from the Overmountain Men.